vpolda/RTL-Edge_detection/README.md

 Including constraints, test benches, and imported designs.

 ### Docs
-Contains LibreOffice documents pertaining to the design.
+[DECAPED] Contains LibreOffice documents pertaining to the design.
 Includes a Hardware Description Document detailing the design.
 And  block diagram presentation file for block diagram generation.

 ### tcl_scripts
 Contains scripts used to generate the project along with custom scripts developed for less GUI interfacing.

 ## Design
-Please refer to /docs/Hardware_Description_Doc.pdf for more details on the design.

-The RTL Edge Detection features custom IP.
-Each one has its design and use documented in the referrenced above doc.
+### Top Wrapper
+The top level design features wiring for the HDMI in and output port.
+Both of these are actually running DVI protocol and not HDMI.
+This is due to limitations of available IP for the PYNQ board and my time and development limitations.

+### DMA - Direct Memory Access
+Initially, as stated above, the plan was to use only store a few rows of pixels instead of an entire frame.
+That was changed mainly for scalability and future growth.
+Instead of redoing multiple tracks of FIFO's, line buffers and kernelizers, the design would have a whole image to work on.

+This opened me to the world of DMA.
+Sadly the PYNQ-Z2 board has no PL to DDR controller wiring, so I had to instantiate the PS for passing along memory mapped data into the external 512 MB DDR.

+The design features VDMA (video DMA) IP block for writing in the DDR.
+However, a standard DMA block reads from the DDR.
+This is due to the need for certain pixels in the frame to be read out, instead of the entire frame.

 ### Timing and latency

+### Resets

+### Memory

+## Development Plan
+(reference Sim files and AXI VIP here too)

+### Crawl
+Implement a simple design that buffers video data into a higher clock domain and then back out

+### Walk

+### Run

 ## Getting Started
 Needed: